Ocean Economics - Gladden Spit, Belize

 Marine management challenges in most developing countries include the combined effects of over fishing, tourism and global changes affecting the health of coral reefs and other habitats, proposals of large-scale development projects (e.g. hotels), the lack of a precise identification of user-groups, resources being exploited legally and illegally within MMA and in candidate-sites for new MMAs, incipient social organization of MMAs’ beneficiaries, chronic and endemic poverty, social marginalization of fishermen and other groups that rely on natural resources extraction, weakness of institutional structures and incentives for protected areas, drug smuggling, among others.
 In order to be effectively addressed, these threats need to be more deeply understood.

-The studies will address three main questions:
+The studies addressed three main questions:

 1- What is the total economic value (TEV) of goods and services derived from a particular protected marine ecosystem?